riasingh12/riasingh12/README.md

 ### -  I’m looking for help with the sorcery of debugging.
 ### -  Ask me about...nothing please, I have social anxiety.
 Sorry😔
 ### -  Pronouns: she/her (but sometimes it/they because im dead inside)
-### -  Absolutely useless, but I have no other personality Fun fact: used to be a big geek, still am; only difference is I shifted from novels to animanga
+### -  absolutely-useless-but-i-have-no-other-personality-fun-fact: used to be a big geek, still am; only difference is I shifted from novels to animanga

 <img src="https://komarev.com/ghpvc/?username=riasingh12&style=flat-square" alt="RiaSingh" /><br>